prajwalnayak17/prajwalnayak17/README.md

 - 🎓 **B.Tech in Computer Science** from Vellore Institute of Technology, with a CGPA of 8.01 (May 2024)
 - 💼 **Full Stack Gen AI Developer** at Think41
-- 💡 Interested in AI, Machine Learning, Full Stack Development, and Data Analysis
+- 💡 Interested in AI, Blockchain, Full Stack Development, and Data Analysis
 - 🌐 **Currently working on:** [3D Design Customization Studio](https://github.com/PrajwalNayak/3d-design-customization) and [GitHub Repository Analyzer](https://github.com/PrajwalNayak/github-repository-analyzer)
 -  🖥️ **Portfolio:** [prajwalnayak17.in](https://prajwalnayak17.in/)